 When you return to the office on Monday morning to find water damage waiting for you, your first instinct may be to panic.
 It’s an undoubtedly serious situation, but panicking won’t get you very far.
+Commercial damage can impact your equipment, supplies, goods, and even the structure of the building.
 You want the situation to be handled quickly, easily, and effectively – and you’ll only get that outcome if you keep your head on straight.

 It may not be apparent how long it will take things to get back to normal after you’ve discovered the water damage.
 Usually, the amount of time it takes to resolve the situation depends on the severity of the damage.
 Every second you waste is another second of damage that’s accumulated, and another second of business you’ve lost.
 It’s important you hit the ground running at the first sight of damage.